LJPZebra/OLU/Fiber_coupling.md

 *	attache the [Single mode fiber](https://www.thorlabs.com/thorproduct.cfm?partnumber=P1-460B-FC-2) for prealignment to the FC/PC adaptor plate.
 *	attache the other side of the fiber to the [cable continuity tester](https://www.flukenetworks.com/datacom-cabling/fiber-testing/VisiFault-Visual-Fault-Locator) for prealigment
 *	Adjust the distance position of the coupling lens (**L1**) relative to the fiber outlet unitl the red laser light from the continouity tester is well collimated by the coupling lens.
+*	Watch this following youtube tutorial on fiber coupling.
+You will follow the same procedure to adjust the installed optics.
-*	Insure laser safety in the room and wear [laser safety glasses](https://www.thorlabs.com/thorproduct.cfm?partnumber=LG3) to protect your eyes!
+*	Now where you know how to do it insure laser safety in the room and wear [laser safety glasses](https://www.thorlabs.com/thorproduct.cfm?partnumber=LG3) to protect your eyes!
 *	Prepare a [VIS/IR Detector Card](https://www.thorlabs.com/thorproduct.cfm?partnumber=VRC2) to visualize the invisible infrared laser
-*	And prepare the power meter
+*	And prepare the power meter.
+*   Open again the laser shutter.
+*   Now move the two mirrors **M2** and **M3** to co-align the red laser and the IR laser as was explained in the video.
-*   Now switch on the infrared laser at very low laser intensity
+*   Switch off the laser shutter

-*
+*   Detach the single mode fiber from the coupling unit

-*	the negative curvature broad band hollow core [fiber](https://github.com/vbormuth/OLU/files/9039097/PMC-C-K9005.B2_delivered_2019-01-16.pdf) with FC/PC connectors.
+*   Attach the negative curvature broad band hollow core [fiber](https://github.com/vbormuth/OLU/files/9039097/PMC-C-K9005.B2_delivered_2019-01-16.pdf) to the FC/PC connector on the e xyz-stage.
+*   position the powermeter before the coupling lens and adjust the power to about ???mW
+* Position a FC/PC adaptor plate to hold the fiber outlet to measure the transmitted laser power
+* Open again the laser shutter.
+You should measure laser transmission through the fiber
+* Now adjust the mirror M2 and M3 as was discribed in the video until you get > 90% laser transmission.
+* Close the laser shutter
+* detach the NCF-fiber from the coupling unit
+* position mirror M3 and M4 again at a distance of about 20cm between each other and such that mirror M4 is placed about 20cm from the coupling lens
+* attach the fiber splitter to the laser
+* attach on one output the collimator and hold it with ...
+* attach the other side to the FC/PC connector plate on the xyz-translation stage of the coupling unit.
+If the fiber is to short you can prolong it with the fiber-to-fiber connector and the single mode fiber that you have used in the previous prealignment step
+* prepare laser satety and switch on the laser at lowerst power possible were you can see with the laser detection card the laser
+* Now use the mirror M3 and M4 to co-align the two laser beams that traval in revers direction through the system.
+* Switch off the laser and replace the fiber with the negative curvature fiber
+* Switch the laser again on
+* You should detect with the powermeter a transmission through the fiber
+* Adjust mirror M3 and M4 until you have more than 75% percent of transmission

 *	eventually a telescope to adjust the beam diameter for optimal coupling
 *	a [fiber inspection scope](https://www.thorlabs.com/thorproduct.cfm?partnumber=FS201) to inspect the fiber core
 *	eventually a [fiber-to-fiber connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=ADAF1) for prealignement